Should your stand-up comedy material be written down?

 I cannot think of any other way a person could edit or adjust their jokes or stand-up comedy material unless it is written down.

 Let’s assume that you have your stand-up comedy material or jokes written down.

 What do you look at in the written version of your stand-up comedy material or jokes for improvement and to increase your laughs?

-Seems to me that there are some very important things you need to look at in your stand-up comedy material such as:
+It seems to me that there are some very important things that you need to look at in your stand-up comedy material such as:

 1. Do you know how much time your stand-up comedy material represents when delivered on stage?

-As you are probably aware, this can vary dependent on audience size (longer or shorter laughter episodes relative to audience size).
+As you are probably aware, this can vary depending on audience size since longer or shorter episodes of laughter can happen relative to audience size.

 But if you know roughly what a minute of delivered stand-up comedy is on paper, you can then look closely at this next important item…

 2. How many punchlines do you have in your stand-up comedy material?